opensumi/docs/docs/develop/module-apis/preference.en.md

 }
 ```

-For more configuration details and extensions, please refer to the OpenSumi source code.
+For more configuration details and extensions, please see the OpenSumi source code.